mansur007/book_assistant/README.md

         only the directories that contain them are visible.
     - variety of books. **Not started**
     - synchronous script. **Done, although has some bugs**
-        - text does NOT have a 100% match with the audio
+        - text does NOT have a 100% match with the audio:
+            - some utterances from audio are not present in text.
+Rare

+- Other very useful functions:
+    - translator
+        google.api_core.exceptions.Forbidden: 403 POST https://translation.googleapis.com/language/translate/v2: Daily Limit Exceeded

+    - dictionary

+        'define' and 'find' will be used for search in dictionary

+        user(U): *define invitation*
+        app(A): *definition of invitation: {'Noun': ['a request (spoken or written', 'a tempting allurement']}*
+            the returned output should be processed:
+                - get relevant part of speech
+                - get most relevant meaning

+        U: *define Netherfield*
+        A: *None*
+        U: *find tiresome*
+        A: *definition of tiresome!: None.* - The '!' must be removed before searching in dictionary

+    - thesaurus, etc., - to be added